sel4devkit/sel4devkit-manual/src/src/activity/microkit_hdmi_driver/main.md

 * Talk about the firmware being used and the config options that need to be disabled.
 * Add some more specific code examples (What other things in this process could help someone to do something similar)
-* Information on how to read the specification to find the memory register and how each memory register is set up, how to toggle bits etc
+* Information on how to read the specification to find the memory register and how each memory register is set up, how to toggle bits, read and write to memory etc
 * Split into different sections